THE-Spellchecker/RamanujanMachine/README.md

 To start a new execution, you'll need to configure three parts:
 1. What LHS do you wish to scan
 2. What structure does `an` and `bn` take, and what range do you wish to scan for each coefficient
-3. How to decide if there was a match (precission wise)
+3. How to decide if there was a match (precision wise)

 you can see examples under `scripts/` folder